Edit this wiki page Follow

 Not all regions within The Zone are dreary

-Once your true identity is revealed and the player has reached the nuclear power plant, the player is given a choice of endings.
-You can choose to pursue your dreams by approaching the "Wish Granter", an artifact which is said to have the power to grant anybody's wishes.
-The wish you make is dependant on your gameplay choices throughout Shadow of Chernobyl.
+Once the protagonist's true identity is revealed and the player has reached the nuclear power plant, the player is given a choice of endings.
+Players can choose to pursue their dreams by approaching the "Wish Granter", an artifact which is said to have the power to grant anybody's wishes.
+The wish that is made is dependant on gameplay choices throughout Shadow of Chernobyl.
 If the player undertook an optional set of side-quests, they can pursue the truth about Chernobyl, the Zone and the Monolith.

 Mutated animals roam abandoned buildings